Baking with Honey

 The best time to use a specialty honey is in a honey drizzle that goes on after the bake because you will be tasting that honey all on its own and the different flavor will come through more.

 Although any honey will do for baking, I always recommend buying local honey.
-Honeybee Conservancy has a great list that covers some key reasons to purchase local honey (help with allergies is a major one!).
+Doing so may help with allergies, and there are many other reasons to purchase local honey, too.

 Lastly, it doesn’t pay to buy raw honey for baking.
 It will no longer be raw once you bake it.